taiga-family/taiga-ui/README.md

 just one entity from our library and be sure that there is no redundant code in your bundle

 🧙 **Agnostic**.
 Our components are very flexible and are ready for any use case.
-But we take care of basic UX aspects to let you focus on your project features
+But we take care of basic UX aspects to let you focus on your project features.

 🦋 **Customizable**.
 We use CSS custom properties for all our styling and provide easy methods to customize all UI components